QuantEcon/InstantiateFromURL.jl/README.md

 # InstantiateFromURL

-A way to bind dependency information to Julia assets without the need to pass around TOML files.
+A way to bind dependency information to Julia assets without the need to pass around TOML files

 Will download, unpack, and activate a tarball of the resources in `pwd/.projects`

-Based on [Valentin Churavy](https://github.com/vchuravy)'s idea in https://github.com/JuliaLang/IJulia.jl/issues/673#issuecomment-425306944.
+Based on [Valentin Churavy](https://github.com/vchuravy)'s idea in https://github.com/JuliaLang/IJulia.jl/issues/673#issuecomment-425306944

 ## Overview